andrewcumming/phys645/radiation_notes.md

 The motion of electrons spirally around magnetic field lines is quantized, with energy level (Landau level) spacing $\hbar\omega_c=\hbar eB/m_e c=11.6\ {\rm keV}\ (B/10^{12}\ \mathrm{G})$.
 In accreting neutron stars with magnetic fields this strong,  the accretion flow is channeled onto the magnetic poles of the neutron star giving rise to an accreting X-ray pulsar.

-Cyclotron lines are often referred to as ``Cyclotron resonance scattering features'' (CRSFs). they arise when photons are scattered by electrons out of the line of sight.
+Cyclotron lines are often referred to as "Cyclotron resonance scattering features" (CRSFs). they arise when photons are scattered by electrons out of the line of sight.
 Gravitational redshift from the neutron star surface changes the line energy, and quantum effects can be important since $B$ is a significant fraction of $B_\mathrm{QED}=m_e^2c^3/(\hbar e)\approx 4.4\times 10^{13}\ \mathrm{G}$ (the magnetic field where the spacing between Landau levels is equal to the electron rest mass).
 See Coburn et al. (2006) for a review.
 Some sources show multiple harmonics.
 The energy of the observed line depends on the overall accretion rate of the source, which is telling us something about the geometry of the magnetic field and accretion column.

 ### Electron-positron annhilation

-If cold enough, electron-positron pairs form a bound state ``positronium'' (binding energy is a few eV).
+If cold enough, electron-positron pairs form a bound state "positronium" (binding energy is a few eV).
 The singlet state (para-positronium) decays in 0.12 ns to two photons; the triplet state (ortho-positronium) has a longer lifetime (138.6 ns) and decays into 3 photons, so forms a continuum.

 Churazov et al. (2005) reported a strong electron-positron annihilation line from the Galactic bulge seen with INTEGRAL.
 Here is their Fig. 1 showing the data and the fit with the line (singlet) and continuum (triplet) contributions: